nbogie/split-wccc-20251119-p5-ts-global/readme.md

 import rough from "https://cdn.jsdelivr.net/npm/roughjs@4.6.6/+esm";
 ```

--   change imagepack URL folder structure to "./" because OpenProcessing doesn't seem to do file structures. all uploaded files will be at ./
+-   change imagepack URL folder structure to "./"
+    This is because OpenProcessing doesn't seem to do file structures. all uploaded files will be at ./